oreillymedia/production-resources/oriole/index.md

 * __Be explicit II__ When recording, refer specifically to "Run" cells when you are talking about them, in a way that makes them easily identifiable for cueing and for viewers.

 * __Repeatable results__ If you refer to a specific result, make sure what you say will happen each and every time the code is executed.

+* __Exercises__ If you have exercises, tell the viewers to pause the video while they work on the exercise.
+Take a second or two and then continue talking (perhaps starting with a "welcome back"); this makes the final cut of the video smoother.

+* __Conclusion__ Feel free to conclude your recording by thanking the audience.
+You do not need to add a written conclusion within the notebook.